vkonst/ganache-predeployed/README.md

 One may want to re-define it with another mounted (sharable) file or pipe.

 ##### GCP_EXPECTED_LIBS_ADRS
-_default: undefined_
+_default_: `undefined`

-List (delimited by ';') of expected addresses for the deployed contracts.
+List (delimited by `;`) of expected addresses of pre-deployed contracts.
+Should the address a contract is deployed at mismatches the expected address, the error is logged.
+NOTE: Pass the `--init` flag to docker `run` command to make the error kill the running container.

 ```shell script
 # For example: